2026 Fauna Rescue SA Workshops

 Learn how to rescue, transport and care for possums

-Topics include – identifiction of species, Work Health & Safety, Equipment, Rescue, Housing, Husbandry, Feeding, Care, Common injuries and Diseases, Wildlife Permits and Records, Reunite and Ringtail Wildling Relea
+Topics include – identification of species, Work Health & Safety, Equipment, Rescue, Housing, Husbandry, Feeding, Care, Common injuries and Diseases, Wildlife Permits and Records, Reunite and Ringtail Wildling Release Program

 Reptile Workshop